sinamane/excel-fashion-sales-analysis/README.md

 ---

 1. Price Elasticity
-    - Sales volume drops sharply as product prices increase — with a 56% drop between the <$10 and $10–$20 range, and an 82% drop from $10–$20 to $20–$30, despite only moderate price increases.
+    - Sales volume dropped 56% between the <$10 and $10–$20 range, and an 82% from $10–$20 to $20–$30, despite only moderate price increases.
-    - Exception: Dresses remain high-revenue despite higher price, suggesting inelastic demand— potentially due to fashion appeal, brand positioning, or regional/cultural preferences.
+    - **Exception:** Dresses generated high revenue despite higher price, suggesting inelastic demand driven by factors like fashion appeal, branding, or cultural preferences.
 2. Product Categories
-    - The women’s category drives the most revenue across all regions, largely due to a wider variety of product types
+    - The women’s category drove the most revenue across all regions due to its wider variety of product types
-    - In contrast, men’s clothing has fewer product types, which limits its overall revenue potential.
+    - In contrast, men’s clothing had fewer products, limiting its revenue potential.
 3. Discounts
-    - Brands offering deep discounts (e.g., Pulse9) don’t consistently rank high in revenue.
+    - Brands with heavy discounting (e.g., Pulse9) didn’t rank high in revenue.
-    - This may indicate low discount sensitivity or limited brand loyalty, where customers aren't swayed by price reductions alone
+    - This suggests that deep discounts aren’t translating into sales, possibly due to limited to brand loyalty or oversaturation.
 4. Brands
-    - Brands with diverse product offering**s** (e.g., WearHaus, which spans women’s, men’s, and sports categories) outperform those focused on a single category.
+    - Brands with diverse offerings across categories (e.g., WearHaus) perform better than niche-focused ones.
-    - Multi-category brands benefit from broader market reach and more consistent sales across regions.
+    - These brands benefit from broader market reach and more consistent sales across regions.

 ### CHAPTER 4: RECOMMENDATIONS

 ---

-- Men-focused brands may benefit from re-evaluating their heavy discounting strategy, as it’s not translating into higher unit sales.
-Instead, they could test smaller, targeted promotions or bundle deals to increase appeal.
+- **Men-focused brands** should reconsider large discount strategies.
+Targeted promotions or product bundles may yield better results.
-- Double down on the Sports category during peak seasons across regions, as discount-driven promotions seem effective for this segment.
+- Double down on **Sports category promotions** during peak seasons, where discount-driven campaigns have shown success.
-- Pulse9 should consider reducing its reliance on heavy discounting, as it's not translating into higher revenue.
-Instead, they could experiment with smaller, targeted promotions, bundle deals, or inventory segmentation (e.g., only discounting off-season items).
-- Velvié could test premium pricing strategies for high-demand product types like dresses in the East region, where customers already accept higher prices.
-Loopline’s success with dresses suggests that product positioning, not just price, affects revenue — Velvié could explore what Loopline does differently (e.g., marketing, regional targeting, design) and adapt those tactics.
-Further analysis could explore customer profiles by region or survey data (if available) to understand *why* the East shows this purchasing pattern.
+- **Pulse9** should test more strategic discounting, perhaps only on off-season items, as current strategies are not increasing revenue.
+- **Velvié** may benefit from premium pricing strategies on high-demand items like dresses, especially in the **East region**, where customers already tolerate higher prices.
+- Velvié could also study **Loopline’s** successful dress strategy — examining factors like marketing, design, or regional focus — and apply similar tactics.

 ### CHAPTER 5: DASHBOARD

 ---

+To bring the analysis together, I created an interactive Excel dashboard summarizing key business metrics with dynamic filters.
+This dashboard allows users to explore patterns and insights across categories, brands, and regions.
 ![Project_Dashboard_page-0001.jpg](exploratory_data_analysis/Project_Dashboard_page-0001.jpg)

 ### CHAPTER 6: REFLECTIONS

 ---

-- I learned how to follow proper data wrangling guidelines, which made my cleaning process more structured and reliable.
-- I explored Power Query functions and learned how to dynamically populate table cells, making my data models more flexible and automated.
-- Most importantly, I realized that Exploratory Data Analysis (EDA) isn’t just about visualizing the numbers — it’s about digging deeper to understand *why* the numbers look the way they do.
-Patterns often reflect real-world factors like consumer behavior, product strategies, or seasonality.
+This project helped me to solidify best practices for structured data cleaning and analysis using Excel.
+Key takeaways include:

+- How to apply **Power Query** for efficient and scalable wrangling
+- Building **dynamic models** with named ranges and pivot structures
+- Learning that EDA is not about numbers; it’s about finding the story behind the trands
+- Developing business-driven insights from real-world questions

 ### SUMMARY

 ---

-This project explored fashion sales data across multiple categories and regions.
-Key insights revealed that women’s products dominate revenue, some high-priced items like dresses perform well despite price sensitivity, and discounts don’t always lead to higher sales.
-Overall, this analysis improved my ability to clean, analyze, and interpret data to support business decisions.
+This project explored fashion sales across men’s, women’s, and sports categories using Excel Power Query.
+I identified key insights around pricing behavior, product demand, and brand performance.
+Even without a dashboard, this analysis demonstrated my ability to clean, model, and interpret data deliver strategic recommendations and support business decisions.